bonham/ts-jest-tla/README.md

-## Using top-level await with Jest
+## Using top-level await with Jest in a more complex scenario

+This is a fork from https://github.com/HerbCaudill/ts-jest-tla

+I like to test more complex scenarios with import and mocks

+following is original README from HerbCaudill

 ### Don't take my word for it